 The High Court’s ruling in Rivers State Government v FIRS didn’t establish who should retain the proceeds of the VAT collected in Rivers State.
 Though the Court was not asked to determine that.

 Moreover, it is very clear that a Nigerian State with the largest population would benefit more from the payment of VAT since it’s a consumption tax.
-So why are the Governors and people of Northern Nigeria afraid of State’s collection of VAT since they claim to have more population than Southern Nigeria?
+So why are the Governors and people of Northern Nigeria afraid of the State’s collection of VAT since they claim to have more population than Southern Nigeria?

-The answer is simple, Northern population is imaginary – the nearer you get to their supposed population advantage, the less you see of their so-called population dominance.
-Their population fraud is for the purpose rigging elections, and federal allocation manipulation.
+The answer is simple, the Northern population is imaginary – the nearer you get to their supposed population advantage, the less you see of their so-called population dominance.
+Their population fraud is for the purpose of rigging elections, and federal allocation manipulation.

-Overall, If the Northern Governors are now threatening that the 2023 presidency would not shift to Southern Nigeria, but the presidential election should be based on who wins the most votes.
+Overall, If the Northern Governors are now threatening that the 2023 presidency would not shift to Southern Nigeria, the presidential election should be based on who wins the most votes.
 They should also agree that Southern Nigeria MUST keep the revenue generated in the South.

 Obviously, the Nigerian question is awakened.
 Until the country is restructured, the parallel lines between the supposed homogeneous Northern Nigeria, and the Wannabe United Southern Nigeria will only but widened.